Shooter's Hill: Geography

-It reputedly takes its name from the practice of archery there during the Middle Ages, although the name is also commonly linked to its reputation as a haunt for highwaymen and was infamous for its gibbets of executed criminals.
+The name Shooters Hill is thought to take its name from the practice of archery there during the Middle Ages.
+The area had a reputation as a haunt for highwaymen and was infamous as a site of gibbets of executed criminals.

+On 1 May 1515, Henry VIII and Catherine of Aragon rode from Greenwich Palace to have breakfast in an arbour constructed in a wood at Shooter's Hill.
+Catherine and her ladies were dressed in Spanish-style riding gear, Henry was dressed in green velvet.
+Twelve men of the royal guard were disguised as Robin Hood and his men.
+There was a pageant and a masque or dance.

 In the Second World War it was the site of an array of anti-aircraft guns which protected London.
 As part of 'London Stop Line Central' it was a last line of defence from a German land invasion, that was assumed would follow Watling Street from Dover.
 A number of devices were under the control of the Home Guard including a fougasse and a flame thrower.
 Adjacent to an anti-aircraft battery was built a prisoner-of-war camp on what is today part of a golf course on the north-eastern slopes.
 North of the golf course is Shrewsbury Park, the site for a barrage balloon, part of the Air Ministry's Field Scheme Nosecap for the defence of London; during the Battle of Britain it was manned by 901 County of London Barrage Balloon Squadron.

 Eltham Common was the site of Shooter's Hill police station (now closed).
 Eltham was allegedly the only town in England with two fully functional police stations (the other in Well Hall Road), having been placed there owing to the lawlessness associated with the town.

 Celia Fiennes, who in 1697 proceeded out of London along the Dover Road, wrote in her diary of stopping at: